msmiley/clusterizer/README.md

 If the `name` parameter isn't specified, Clusterizer will apply the agenda to all clusterized modules.

-Calling `start()` once an Agenda has been defined will always use the agenda, not the sleep period.
+Calling `start()` once an Agenda has been defined for a module will always use the agenda, not the sleep period.

-A module can call `setAgenda()` on itself if the db address is fixed or handed in some other way.
-This allows each module to specify its preferred interval.
+A module can call `setAgenda()` on itself if the db address is fixed or handed in using a message.
+This allows each module to specify its preferred schedule.

 ## License